Table of Contents

 php artisan vendor:publish --provider="Cloudinary\CloudinaryServiceProvider"

 This will create a config/cloudinary.php file where you can adjust the configuration if necessary.
-With that, the set up is complete.
-Now, let’s dive jump to how expert Laravel developers upload images to Cloudinary with Laravel.
+With that, the setup is complete.
+Now, let’s dive right into how expert Laravel developers upload images to Cloudinary with Laravel.

 Uploading Images to Cloudinary with Laravel